BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2019-11-01-myhaz-design-system.md

 ![Oprah sharing design systems with everyone](../assets/images/2019-11-01-myhaz-design-system/design-systems-for-everyone.jpg)
 *See more design systems examples at [Design Systems Repo](https://designsystemsrepo.com/design-systems/)*

-However, for these benefits that design systems provide to become true you have to invest time in them, use them in more projects, make them more visible and more easily accessible.
+However, for the benefits that design systems provide to become real you have to invest time in them, use them in more projects, make them more visible and make them more easily accessible.

 Creating a new designs system for each project is not useful.
 Since you want to eliminate duplicate work it might be easier to rely on external libraries.